cmelius/GoogleDriveDatePrefixer/README.md

 # GoogleDriveDatePrefixer
-Prefix all files in multiple folders in Google Drive automatically after upload
+Prefix all files in multiple folders in Google Drive automatically after upload.
+Folders can be anywhere in your Google Drive.

-Does NOT rename files in subfolders!
+Does NOT rename files in subfolders of chosen folders!
 That was not what I needed.

 # HowTo
  1. in GoogleDrive, create a new folder for your Apps-Script.